The Most Flavorful Whole30 Dressing with Charred Scallions

 1 teaspoon salt, divided

-1 cup Whole30 mayo or regular mayonnaise
+1 cup Whole30 mayo, regular, or vegan mayonnaise

 2 tablespoons apple cider vinegar